Chemaclass/chemaclass.com/content/readings/_index.md

 # Readings

+> The challenge is a book per month.

-I would like to keep track of what I read.
-Here you can see what I read.
-The datetime on each book says when I finished it.
+I want to keep track of what I read and share it with everyone.
+Here you can see that.
+The datetime on each book said when I finished it.

-> The challenge is simple: A book per month.

 ---